solutelabs/flutter-boilerplate/README.md

 Analysis_options setup for strict lint checks.

 ### Flavor-wise installable build
-Flavor wise application-id overridden.
-So that same application with different flavor can be installed simultaneously.
+Flavor-wise application-id overridden.
+So that the same application with different flavors can be installed simultaneously.

 ### App Update Prompts (Flexible + Immediate)
 Force upgrade setup based on Firebase Remote config.

-Currently it has two configuration
+Currently, it has two configuration
 1. Latest App Version (Build Number)
 2. Latest Stable App Version (Build Number)

-If latest app version is greater then current version it will trigger Flexible Update (Snackbar Promot.)
+If the latest app version is higher then the current version, it will trigger Flexible Update (Snackbar Prompt).

-If current app version is below latest stable version, then it will trigger a Immediate (Force) update.
+If the current app version is below the latest stable version, then it will trigger an Immediate (Force) update.

 ### Other Useful dependencies
 - [Connectivity](https://pub.dev/packages/connectivity)